Here you can find out more about what to do if you have a complaint about a police body and more details about our role in reviewing complaints.

 We do not need you to explain the background to your complaint in your application.

-No. We cannot review how your complaint was handled by a police body without your personal details.
-We need to have information about you and your complaint(s) as well as your authorisation to speak to the police body concerned about your complaint(s).
+No. We cannot review how your complaint was handled by a policing body without your personal details.
+We need to have information about you and your complaint(s) as well as your authorisation to speak to the policing body concerned about your complaint(s).
 You should also be aware that we publish most of our Complaint Handling Review reports on our website.
 These reports are anonymised.

 Probably not.
 The Commissioner is only personally involved in reviews that are considered to raise the most serious issues.
 For cases that are not considered to fall into this category, we operate a scheme of delegation whereby cases are delegated to senior staff.